-Located west of Missoula, Ch-paa-qn Peak, locally known as Squaw Peak, is a majestic, rock topped point on the Lolo National Forest.
+Located west of Missoula, Ch-paa-qn Peak, meaning "shining peak", is a majestic, rock topped point on the Lolo National Forest.
 The first half of the trail is a low grade wooded trail.
 The last half mile is a slate rock field.
 Going up is easier than coming down, so take caution.
 The views into the Lolo National Forest and north into the Mission Valley are incredible.

 3.5 miles, +1838 feet elevation overall elevation gain

 At the Ninemile Ranger Station, continue on Edith Peak Road (FS# 476) for approximately 10 miles to the Reservation Divide boundary.
 [Stay right (straight) at the left turn to "Squaw Peak trailhead"]A large parking area is available on the left and the trailhead starts here.